znes/renpass/README.md

 Debugging
 =============

-Debugging can sometimes with tricky, here are some things you might want to
+Debugging can sometimes be tricky, here are some things you might want to
 consider:

 **Components do not end up in the model**
 * Does the data resource (i.e. csv-file) for your components exist in the `datapackage.json` file.
-* Did you set the `attributemap` and `typemap` arguments of the `EnergySystem.from_datapackge()` method of correctly?
+* Did you set the `attributemap` and `typemap` arguments of the `EnergySystem.from_datapackge()` method correctly?
 Make sure all classes with their types are present.

 **Cast errors when reading a datapackage**